 DEFINITION: BUSINESS PARTNERS

-A business partner or trading partner is an organization (company, branch), person or group of people or organizations in which the company has a business interest.
+A A Business Partner, or Geschäftspartner in German, is an organization (company, branch), individual, or group of individuals or organizations with whom the company has a business interest.

 Three frequently asked questions